DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 [^13_deSeta_Zhang_62]: Lisa Rofel, Desiring China: Experiments in Neoliberalism,
     Sexuality, and Public Culture, Durham: Duke University Press, 2007.

-[^13_deSeta_Zhang_63]: Evgeny Morozov, The Net Delusion: The Dark Side of Internet
+[^13_deSeta_Zhang_63]: Evgeny Morozov, *The Net Delusion: The Dark Side of Internet
-    Freedom, New York: Public Affairs, 2011, p.
+    Freedom*, New York: Public Affairs, 2011, p.
 70.

-[^13_deSeta_Zhang_64]: Katrien Jacobs, People’s Pornography: Sex and Surveillance on the
-    Chinese Internet, p.
+[^13_deSeta_Zhang_64]: Katrien Jacobs, People’s Pornography: Sex and Surveillance on the Chinese Internet, p.
 183.

-[^13_deSeta_Zhang_65]: Richard Burger, Behind the red door: Sex in China, Hong Kong:
-    Earnshaw Books, 2012, p.
+[^13_deSeta_Zhang_65]: Richard Burger, *Behind the red door: Sex in China*, Hong Kong: Earnshaw Books, 2012, p.
 4.

-[^13_deSeta_Zhang_66]: Jean-Claude Kaufmann, Love Online, trans.
-David Macey, Cambridge:
-    Polity Press, 2012, p.
+[^13_deSeta_Zhang_66]: Jean-Claude Kaufmann, *Love Online*, trans.
+David Macey, Cambridge: Polity Press, 2012, p.
 94.

-[^13_deSeta_Zhang_67]: Sherry Turkle.
-Alone Together: Why We Expect More from Technology
-    and Less from Each Other, New York: Basic Books, 2012, pp.280-281*.
+[^13_deSeta_Zhang_67]: Sherry Turkle. *Alone Together: Why We Expect More from Technology and Less from Each Other*, New York: Basic Books, 2012, pp.280-281.
-    *

-[^13_deSeta_Zhang_68]: *Ibid.*, p.231.
+[^13_deSeta_Zhang_68]: Sherry Turkle.
+Alone Together, p.231.

 # What Are the *Shengnv* Looking for in Online Heterosexual Dating and Courtship?
-A Content Analysis of Shanghainese Women’s Personal Profiles on Jiayuan.com
+A Content Analysis of Shanghainese Women's Personal Profiles on Jiayuan.com

 ### Tao Fu

 ## Introduction

-Online dating is the romance-seeking process “in which individuals create profiles and initiate contact with others through an online service.”[^14_Fu_1] First appearing in the mid-1990s, online dating sites enable users to create personal profiles and find matches according to various criteria[^14_Fu_2] with the help of the computer-mediated communication (CMC).
+Online dating is the romance-seeking process "in which individuals create profiles and initiate contact with others through an online service."[^14_Fu_1] First appearing in the mid-1990s, online dating sites enable users to create personal profiles and find matches according to various criteria[^14_Fu_2] with the help of the computer-mediated communication (CMC).
 Some sites are categorized as the match-making type